+As a young man, Scrooge seeks opportunity in the city and, like many other uprooted migrants of his generation, he is cut off from family and home.
 Scrooge rejects family and withdraws into lonely bachelorhood.
 The character of Scrooge has two personalities.
-Pre-conversion, he is the literary embodiment of miserliness, portrayed as bony and rigid, humorless, and utterly selfish.
+Pre-conversion. he is the literary embodiment of miserliness, portrayed as bony and rigid, humorless, and utterly selfish.
 His mean-spirited instincts repel most of his acquaintances.
 Dickens describes him as being as "solitary as an oyster."
 As a miser, he causes suffering to others, but he is also miserable.
 The post-conversion Scrooge is a mirror image of his former self: He is compassionate and generous; he seeks rather than repels company.
-His rigidity gives way to a lively and harmless loss of selfcontrol.
+His rigidity gives way to a lively and harmless loss of selfcontrol5.

-&lt;sup>5 Bloom, Harold, ed.
+5 Bloom, Harold, ed.
 Charles Dickens's: A Christmas Carol.
 New York: Infobase, 2011, Print.

-Scrooge sees his own image literally by moving back in time and confronting himself at different stages in his process of deterioration ....
-As the ghosts of Christmas Past and of Christmas Present appear, Scrooge's reclamation begins.
+Scrooge sees his own image literally by moving back in time and confronting himself at different stages in his process of deterioration As the ghosts of Christmas Past and of Christmas Present appear, Scrooge's reclamation begins.
 He remembers little deeds of kindness that he might have done.
 As he remembers these, we become aware of the complete happiness which will be his once he has become thoroughly charitable.
-One may say that in AChristmas Carol Dickens makes it very obvious that he equates a morally awakened soul with complete happiness.
+One may say that in A Christmas Carol Dickens makes it very obvious that he equates a morally awakened soul with complete happiness.